 How to Begin an Eclectic Witch Path

 I’d give the same advice to any beginner witch, whether it’s an eclectic path or not.
-Begin with your hobbies and interest.
+Begin with your hobbies and interests.
 What topic do you find the most fascinating?
 What do you nerd out about?
 Let your intuition guide you!

 Now it’s time to start educating yourself!
 The library is a great place to start researching, and the books don’t have to focus on Witchcraft.
 You can look up information on many topics, including history, folklore, dreams, self-help, gardening, crystals, and more!